 Recipes courtesy of Homegrown Harvest.

-With the arrival of beautiful blooms and warmer temperatures, our native pollinators—Orchard Mason bees and honey bees—are now busy, busy, busy collecting pollen and nectar.
+With the arrival of beautiful blooms and warmer temperatures, our native pollinators—namely the Orchard Mason bees and honey bees—are now busy, busy, busy collecting pollen and nectar.
 Here at the farm we help foster these bee communities in two separate ways:

 Then, the honey bees in our dedicated apiary are also abuzz with activity this spring, traveling from flower to flower to make honey to feed the brood in the hives.
 Honey bees form large organized colonies, or hives, usually in hollow tree trunks in the wild, which can contain as many as seventy-five thousand bees.
 The wooden bee hives we keep in the apiary usually contain around forty- to fifty-thousand female worker bees, and a single queen who lays all of the eggs to produce the young.
 These hives would look mighty familiar, as they are the same wood boxes that we use for our weekly deliveries!
 Stacked on top of each other, each two-box hive holds ten frames hanging from the inside lip of the box.
 This is where the bees make wax comb, store honey and pollen, and raise their young.
 In the spring we add extra shallower boxes to the tops of the hives, called supers, which is where the bees will store extra honey for winter; this is the honey that we can harvest from the hives.